8ctavio/vergil/apps/docs/src/composables/useModel.md

 #### `el`

 The `el` property is an automatically unwrapped ref property intented to store a component's HTML element reference.
-The `el` underlyng ref object may be accessed with the `getRef` method: `model.getRef('el')`.
+The `el` underlying ref object may be accessed with the `getRef` method: `model.getRef('el')`.

 #### `exposed`